Why are insurers charging again?

 With waivers quickly coming to an end, patients will need to pay any fees associated with their standard health insurance policy.
 That means your deductible, coinsurance and copayments plus the cost of any services that aren't covered.

-A woman named Janet Mendez told The New York Times that she spent 19 nights in hospital and needed to use a ventilator.
-Her medical bills totaled over $400,000, but with insurance she expects to pay under $10,000.
+Early in the pandemic, a woman named Janet Mendez told The New York Times that she spent 19 nights in hospital and needed to use a ventilator.
+Her medical bills totaled over $400,000, but with insurance she expected to pay under $10,000.

-Meanwhile, Casey Gray told CNN that he was hospitalized for 75 days, racking up a whopping $3,400,000 bill.
+Casey Gray told CNN in May that he was hospitalized for 75 days, racking up a whopping $3,400,000 bill.
 He too ended up paying about $10,000, due to his insurance.

-A recent study found those without cost-sharing waivers paid an average of $3,800 out of pocket if they had private insurance and an average of $1,500 if they had a Medicare Advantage plan.
+A study last year found those without cost-sharing waivers paid an average of $3,800 out of pocket if they had private insurance and an average of $1,500 if they had a Medicare Advantage plan.

-For those with a Marketplace plan, the maximum you can be asked to pay this year is $8,550 for an individual and $17,100 for a family.
+For those with a marketplace plan, the maximum you can be asked to pay this year is $8,700 for an individual and $17,400 for a family.
 Some plans have even lower limits.

 How to protect yourself